Feedback through graph motifs relates structure and function in complex networks: Networks with impact from higher order motifs

-We investigate the change in the network transfer function for various $\kappa_1$ and $\kappa_2$ in the frequency domain, using the Bode diagram (Fig.~\ref{F:figure2}{\bf C}, first two rows)~\cite{Ogata:2010tz}, and in the time domain, using the impulse response (bottom row).
-Increasing $\kappa_1$ while $\kappa_{n\ge2}\approx 0$, or equivalently increasing the connection probability in a ER graph, we observe a change in the network transfer function $G(s)$ from a low-pass filter towards an integrator (i.e. $G(s)=1/s$).
-In the time domain, the network impulse response has a slower decay, indicating an increased network time constant.
+Fig.~\ref{fig:motif_effect_hexp} and \ref{fig:motif_effect_hcos} show the change in the network transfer function for various $\kappa_1$ and $\kappa_2$ in both frequency and time domains.
+In the frequency domain, we use the standard Bode diagrams which plot the magnitude and phase of $G(s)$ along frequencies $s=i\omega$~\cite{Ogata:2010tz} (first two rows in Fig.~\ref{fig:motif_effect_hexp} and \ref{fig:motif_effect_hcos}); In the time domain, we plot the impulse response, that is the network's output given a brief impulse, which is also the inverse Laplace transform of $G(s)$, $G(t) =\frac{1}{2\pi i}\int_{-i\infty}^{+i\infty} G(s)ds$ (bottom row in Fig.~\ref{fig:motif_effect_hexp} and \ref{fig:motif_effect_hcos}).
+Increasing $\kappa_1$ while $\kappa_{n\ge2}\approx 0$, or equivalently increasing the connection probability in a ER graph, we observe a change in the network transfer function $G(s)$ from a low-pass filter towards an integrator (i.e. $G(s)=1/s$) in the case of $h(t)=h_{\exp}(t)$, and an increase of the magnitude of resonant peak in the case of $h(t)=h_{\cos}(t)$.
+In the time domain, the impulse response correspondingly has a slower decay, in the case of $h_{\exp}(t)$, indicating an increased ``memory" to past inputs (a point we will return to), and enhanced oscillations in the case of $h_{\cos}(t)$.

 Next, we change the connectivity $W$ along the $\kappa_2$ direction, while fixing $\kappa_1$.
 This is equivalent to changing the frequency of two-link chain motifs, while keeping the number of connections the same.
-Fig.~\ref{F:figure2}{\bf C} shows that this structural change achieves achieve similar input-output dynamics adding more connections to a ER graph.
-Moreover, including a higher order motif cumulant, $\kappa_2$, introduces new effects in $G(s)$ not present with $\kappa_1$ alone.
-For example, an enhanced frequency of two-link chains (positive $\kappa_2$) in networks with $h_{\exp}(t)$ nodes introduces additional timescales in the network impulse response, which is no longer described by a single exponential (Fig.~\ref{F:figure2}{\bf C} third row insets on log magnitude plots).
-More dramatic effects of $\kappa_2$ can be achieved for dense weighted networks, or for sparse networks \saa.
+Fig.~\ref{fig:motif_effect_hexp} and \ref{fig:motif_effect_hcos} show that this structural change achieves similar input-output dynamics as adding more connections to a ER graph.
+Moreover, including a higher order motif cumulant, $\kappa_2$, can introduce new effects in $G(s)$ not present with $\kappa_1$ alone.
+For example, an enhanced frequency of two-link chains (positive $\kappa_2$) in networks with $h_{\exp}(t)$ nodes introduces additional timescales in the network impulse response, which is no longer described by a single exponential (Fig.~\ref{fig:motif_effect_hexp} third row insets on log magnitude plots).

+More dramatic effects of $\kappa_2$ can be achieved for dense weighted networks, or for sparse networks via a modified version of the theory.
+We explain these networks and associated theory in Sec.~\ref{S:degree_corrected_motif}.